alekswael/assignment4-self-assigned-project/README.md

 <br />
-  <h1 align="center">Assignment 4: Self-assigned project - classifying fruits with multiclass logistic regression and VGG16</h1>
+  <h1 align="center">Classifying fruits with multiclass logistic regression and VGG16</h1>
-  <h2 align="center">Cultural Data Science, 2023</h2>
   <h3 align="center">
   Author: Aleksander Moeslund Wael <br>
-  Student no. 202005192
   </h3>
 </p>

----
 ## About the project
 This repo contains code for conducting image classification on a dataset of fruit images.
 Two models are fit to the data; a simple sequential model which is akin to multiclass logistic regression, and a large pretrained CNN model (VGG16).
 The project demonstrates why some tasks are best solved using lower complexity models, as is the case for this project.